PiterWeb/GameLinkSafeCLI/README.md

 ## Introduction

 GameLinkSafeCLI is an Open Source project that aims to connect 2 machines through WebRTC and share ports.
-It is like hamachi but simpler and more secure to use.
+It is an alternative to ngrok/hamachi with TCP/UDP support.
 No account required.

 This programm is a CLI, may not be easy for all users.
 There isn't a GUI implementation at the moment.